markusfisch/bots/README.md

   -R, --word STRING           custom word for "word" mode, random by default -F, --format TYPE           server output format, either "plain" or "json",
                               default is "plain"
-  -W, --wait-for-joins N      number of seconds to wait for joins,
+  -w, --wait-for-joins N      number of seconds to wait for joins,
                               default is 1
   -u, --usec-per-turn N       maximum number of milliseconds per turn,
                               default is 1000000 (one second)